 The study employed the Ordinary Least Square (OLS) technique for the analysis.
-The coefficient of determination ( $R^2$ ), F-test, t-test, beta and Durbin-Watson were used in the interpretation of the results.
+The coefficient of determination (R), F-test, t-test, beta and Durbin-Watson were used in the interpretation of the results.
 The decision rule for test of hypotheses is to rejects the null hypotheses for calculated significance value below 5% level of significance.
-Student T-Test measures the individual significance.
+Student T-Test measures the individual significance of the estimated independent variables.
+F-Test measures the overall significance.
 The coefficient is used to measure the individual contribution of the variables to variation in the dependent variable.
 Durbin Watson (DW) Statistics tests for auto correlation in the regression.